osposweb/osposweb.github.io/Weighted-Barcodes.md

 ## How to use scales as an input device

 **OSPOS** also can be used for businesses that are based on **weighted items**, example: Dairy Markets, Grocery Shops, Roasteries, Veggies & Fruits Market, etc...

+The idea is that you configure the scale to readout the variables in a fixed string format.
+Most scales are regular USB devices that can be configured to send keys as if they were a keyboard.
+One thing you need to do is setup the format in OSPOS so it knows which data goes where.

 ### Where to configure